Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Forming plural nouns

-Many English plural nouns can be formed by adding -s or -es to the singular form, although there are also many exceptions.
+Many English plural nouns can be formed by adding –s or –es to the singular form, although many exceptions exist.

 cat→cats